Pan’s Labyrinth

 I would put jokes and references here, but I don’t want to come across as ignorant (at least any more ignorant than I already have), so I’ll just say: “Here’s Pan’s Labyrinth!”

 Oh, I should also point out before we officially get started that since this movie was originally filmed in Spanish and even the original title is El Laberinto del Fauno, expect a lot of subtitles in the images I find.
 I could’ve gotten a dubbed version in English to review, but if I’ve learned nothing else from anime, it’s that subs are almost always better than dubs.
-Also I feel like it would make things a bit more complicated to review a dubbed version of a live-action film since I would have to contrast the physical acting of the original cast with the English voice overs and it would just be too annoying for me.
+Also, I feel like it would make things a bit more complicated to review a dubbed version of a live-action film since I would have to contrast the physical acting of the original cast with the English voice overs and it would just be too annoying for me.
 If some other time y’all would like me to compare the original subbed and English dubbed versions of the film I’d definitely be down for that, just shoot me an email and I’ll make it happen (you can do so on the Contact page of this website), but this review will be the original Spanish subbed.

-Well this is a happy start to this movie.
+Well, this is a happy start to this movie.

 Literally the first shot of the film is a dying child…cool.
 While this is probably jarring to most viewers (me included), I will say that it does set the tone for the film immediately.
 Throughout the entire rest of the movie’s runtime, it carries with it a harsh and melancholic tone that totally justifies this opening shot.
 For real, all of the characters in this movie go through some tough things so you can’t say the movie didn’t prepare you for that going in.
 Not only that, but it really does make you want to see these characters happy just so someone can friggin’ smile which creates more complexity and layers for the ending, but of course we’ll get to that later.
 Also, the background music for the scene is a lullaby that we’ll see circulate throughout the rest of the movie as well which is pretty clever.